BMedSci, MBBS, DPhil(Oxon), FRCP

 Address: c/o Wessex Clinical Genetic Service, MP105 PAH SO165YA

 or Clinical ethics and law (CELS) office room 203 Level B South Academic Corridor SGH

 Clinical coordinator for ethics and law teaching to undergraduate students at Southampton medical school

-Together with Angela Fenwick she has developed the curriculum to ensure the law and ethics “theme” is integrated appropriately throughout BM programmes; providing teaching; coordinating teachers who teach for the theme and the assessment of students’ learning.
+Together with Dr Angela Fenwick (senior lecturer in medical education and ethics) she has developed the curriculum to ensure the law and ethics “theme” is integrated appropriately throughout BM programmes; providing teaching; coordinating teachers who teach for the theme and the assessment of students’ learning.

-BMedSci: Supervision to up to 3 students per year in Clinical Ethics and Law
+BMedSci: Supervision of up to 3 students per year in Clinical Ethics and Law

 Professor Anneke Lucassen